 There are a couple of things to consider while traveling to another country especially when you have issues with your health condition.
 On this page, we will inform you about all health and safety aspects while traveling in the country of Georgia.

 Avoid direct contact with any animals.
 There are reports of Rabies among the street dogs in Tbilisi and other regions.

 Tbilisi is a safe place to visit.
-Like always, common sense is the most important tool to be used in order to stay safe.
+Like always, common sense is the most important tool to be used to stay safe.
 Taxis are inexpensive, so do not hesitate to take one if you are uneasy about walking or taking public transport.

-Situations like demonstrations, protests and mass gatherings in major public areas might be dangerous for tourists and should be avoided.
+Situations like demonstrations, protests, and mass gatherings in major public areas might be dangerous for tourists and should be avoided.

 Pickpockets are not a big problem in Tbilisi, but they have been known to hit unsuspecting tourists in certain areas.
 Be aware that the prime spots for pickpockets are crowded, public areas.

 Georgia aims to become a member of the International Motor Vehicle Insurance System, also known as the Green Card System.
 For all cars and motorcycles that will enter Georgia, there is mandatory insurance.
 Not on all borders, the insurance is available and it could be possible that you have to make this paperwork in Tbilisi.
 It's a new obligation and not everybody is aware of it.

 Travel to Abkhazia and South Ossetia remains unsafe and there are different visa regulations.
 The border crossing at Kazbegi and Zemo Lars has been opened only for transit movement of Georgians and citizens of CIS countries with valid visas.